Congratulations on your acceptance to Concordia University, St. Paul! As you prepare for your studies here be sure to complete the steps below.

 The deposit is non-refundable after May 1 for Fall starts and December 1 for Spring starts.

 Once you have completed your acknowledgment of acceptance and paid your $200 deposit, an electronic I-20 will be processed and emailed to you.
-Processing of your I-20 can take up to four days.
-You can print your e-copy and bring it with you to your Visa interview.
+Processing of your I-20 can take up to four business days.
+Please print your e-copy and bring it with you to your Visa interview.

 Information for transferring your SEVIS record to CSP can be found here: Transfer Information Form (PDF)